-Cleaning the skin after a wax is very important as the hair follicles are left open.
-You could take warm (but not hot) shower and use antiseptic creams.
-Using a tea tree or lavender oil based cream is a good way soothe skin3, but be certain that your hands are completely clean before you apply them.
+Cleaning the skin after a wax is very important, as the hair follicles are left open.
+You could take a warm (but not hot) shower and use antiseptic creams.
+Using a tea tree or lavender oil based cream is a good way to soothe skin3, but be certain that your hands are completely clean before you apply it.

-If you are experiencing irritation, it might be best to avoid friction on the waxed area and this could be done by wearing loose clothing and cotton underwear which will allow the area to breathe, this is especially relevant if you have just had a leg or bikini wax.
-Apart from allowing the skin to breath, loose clothing also help to limit the amount of sweating you do after a wax as this provides the ideal breeding ground for germs and can cause rashes, irritation, redness and breakouts.
+If you are experiencing irritation, it might be best to avoid friction on the waxed area.
+This can be done by wearing loose clothing and cotton underwear which will allow the area to breathe; this is especially relevant if you have just had a leg or bikini wax.
+Apart from allowing the skin to breathe, loose clothing also helps to limit the amount of sweating you do after a wax, as this provides the ideal breeding ground for germs and can cause rashes, irritation, redness and breakouts.
 Sweating is to be avoided at all costs.

 One more thing to note after your treatment is to avoid deodorant or anything perfumed on the affected area for at least 24 hours, as this could make the skin quite sore4.

 A few days after the treatment, you could try gently exfoliating your skin several times a week to remove dead skin, which should help to prevent ingrown hairs.
 Be sure to keep your skin hydrated and nourished by adding a moisturiser to your daily skincare routine.